 The recovery rate REC is implicitly defined by these procedures and by market-value decline after a credit event, and is very hard to estimate before the event.
 Before the Crash in 2007, REC = 40 % was a typical figure, and REC = 50 % for financials.
-But, Lehman REC in immediate auction was 8.625 %!
+But, Lehman REC in immediate auction was 8.625 should do this, morally and to fulfil one's legal obligations, and for the sake of one's business reputation, which is a valuable asset and hard to replace.
+But, big companies have leverage over small companies, because of the asymmetry of the relationship: an order from a big company is harder for the small company to replace.
+This can be exploited by an unscrupulous company.
+For example, in the construction industry, contractors employ sub-contractors; the practice of deliberately paying them late is called "subby-bashing".
+But, this practice can be dangerous.
+The collapse of Carillion (15.1.2018) was foreseen, and exploited, by hedge funds, because it started to pay its sub-contractors late. %!
 Lehman asset liquidations are still ongoing.2 Recovery has led to legal battles.
 The final recovery might exceed 40 %.
 ISDA in 2009 recommends REC 20 % or 40 %.

 Analysis is mostly possible in aggregate on large pools of bonds or loans with similar ratings (one can estimate more precisely for a large sample than for an individual case).
 There are only a few studies available.
 In aggregate, there is an inverse relationship between recovery rates REC and credit risk/spread or default rates - as one would expect.
 One can postulate such an inverse relationship between spreads and recoveries, but there is no consensus on how to make this precise.
-We may write the running CDS discounted payoff to B at time $t < T_a$ as $$\Pi{RCDS}(t) := RD(t,\tau)(\tau - T{\beta(\tau)-1})I(T_a < \tau < T_b)$$ $$+R\sum{i=a+1}^{b} D(t,T_i)\alpha_i I(\tau > T_i)$$ $$-LGDI(T_a < \tau \le T_b)D(t,\tau),$$ where $T{\beta(\tau)}$ is the first of the T_i s following τ .
-Here, the three terms in the payout on the right correspond to: 2Over 350 firms participated in the auction following the collapse of Lehman. - 1.
-Discounted accrued rate at default.
-This is supposed to compensate the protection seller for the protection he provided from the last T_i before default to default at τ . - 2.
-CDS rate premium payments if there is no default.
-This is the premium received by the protection seller for the protection being provided. - 3.
-Payment of protection at default if this happens before the final T_b .
+We may write the running CDS discounted payoff to B at time $t < T_a$ as (with $T{\beta(\tau)}$ the first of the T_i s following τ) $$\Pi{RCDS}(t) := RD(t,\tau)(\tau - T{\beta(\tau)-1})I(T_a < \tau < T_b)$$ $$+R\sum{i=a+1}^b D(t,T_i)\alpha_i \ I(\tau > T_i)$$ $$-LGDI(T_a < \tau \le T_b)D(t,\tau).$$ Here, the three terms in the payout on the right correspond to:

+1. Discounted accrued rate at default.
+This is supposed to compensate the protection seller for the protection he provided from the last T_i before default to default at τ .
+2. CDS rate premium payments if there is no default.
+This is the premium received by the protection seller for the protection being provided.
+3. Payment of protection at default if this happens before the final T_b .
 These are random discounted cash flows, not yet the CDS price.

 To find the price, we take the risk-neutral expectation, as usual:

 $$CDS{a,b}(t, R, LGD) := E[\Pi{RCDS}(t)].$$ This pricing formula depends on the assumptions on interest-rate dynamics (as in previous chapters), and assumptions on the default time τ .
 These are of various kinds: reduced-form models, structural models, etc. (see below).
-As usual, we will not use the resulting formulas to price CDSs already quoted in the market.
+As usual, we will not use the resulting formulas to price CDSs already $^{^{2}}$ Over 350 firms participated in the auction following the collapse of Lehman. quoted in the market.
 Rather, we will invert these formulas for the corresponding CDS market quotes to calibrate our models to the CDS quotes themselves.
 We will see examples later.
-Model-independent formulas We will assume that the default times τ are independent of the stochastic discount factors D(s,t).
-This is reasonable: - (a) the default is at company level (micro-economic), while the discount factors are at national or international level (macro-economic); - (b) we cannot proceed without such an assumption.
+Model-independent formulas We will assume that the default times τ are independent of the stochastic discount factors D(s, t).
+This is reasonable: (a) the default is at company level (micro-economic), while the discount factors are at national or international level (macro-economic); (b) we cannot proceed without such an assumption.